XGRIDS Pro Guide™ / Module 5: Project Scale & Map Fusion

 • For recurring scan projects: permanent control point locations marked physically and documented for future session re-occupation

-• Processing machine storage confirmed (approximately 5 times raw data size for workspace)
+• Processing machine storage confirmed (approximately 5x raw data size for workspace)

 • Processing hardware confirmed against fusion requirements (16-core CPU, 96 to 128 GB RAM, NVIDIA GPU)